 6.3 Potential new ZSM Capabilities to support the NDT

-Editor’s Note: This clause introduces where the use of network digit twin can be applied in the context of ZSM framework.

-The report will outline recommendations of additional capabilities needed in the ZSM framework to support Network Digital Twins.
+REC-1: It is recommended that the ZSM framework provides capabilities to integrate the NDT in the MD/E2ESMD.

 Annex A (informative):

 Editor’s Note: The report will identify existing specifications and solutions (both ETSI and external ones) that can be leveraged to maximize synergies.
 Collaboration with other SDOs (e.g. in IRTF NMRG, ITU-T SG13) will be recommended when appropriate.